dannyi96/citrix-service-graph-tracing/README.md

 A user can select “See Trace Details” to visualize the entire trace in the form of a chart of all transactions which are part of the trace
 ![](images/trace-view.png)

-## More Updates will be made to this Readme